Category: Grow Your Own Food

 When you harvest your big, central broccoli crown, you’ll probably end up cutting out a few leaves as well.
 Don’t toss them into the compost pile.
 Instead, remove the mid-rib and add them to your broccoli dish.
 Once the central crown is removed from the plant, you can begin trimming out a few leaves from the plant on a regular basis.
 As you would with Kale, remove the lower leaves on the plant first, and only take a few from each plant at a time — especially if you are encouraging the plant to grow more axillary florets.
 They’ll need those leaves to photosynthesize, which is how they feed themselves.

-Once you have harvested all the side florets from your broccoli plant (at a certain point the plant will either run out of side buds for production or just wear out from having everything taken from it), go ahead and trim out the rest of the leaves as well as the central stalk, much of which is truly delicious as well — just chop off the toughest portions and peel off the exterior layer to reveal the crunchy sweetness of the central stem.(You can support this blog by buying through our links.
-Purchases made through the affiliate links on this page and others on this site pay a small percentage to Garden Mentors.
-Thank you for buying and helping support us!)
+Once you have harvested all the side florets from your broccoli plant (at a certain point the plant will either run out of side buds for production or just wear out from having everything taken from it), go ahead and trim out the rest of the leaves as well as the central stalk, much of which is truly delicious as well — just chop off the toughest portions and peel off the exterior layer to reveal the crunchy sweetness of the central stem.(Qualifying purchases made through affiliate &/or sponsored links on this page and others on this site pay a small percentage to Garden Mentors.)

 The roots, leaf midribs, and the toughest portions of the stalk are food for your compost heap.